Paul Coakley: Catholic Relief Services

 On November 18, 2013, at the USCCB General Assembly, Coakley was announced as the new chair of the board of Catholic Relief Services (CRS), succeeding Bishop Gerald Kicanas.
 The international relief and humanitarian agency of the US Catholic Church, CRS operates in about 91 countries, and the board stewards a budget of over $700 million.
 Coakley had been on the board since 2012, and at the time of his appointment, the agency was in the midst of responding to the impact of Typhoon Haiyan in the Philippines.
 Coakley described himself as "humbled" and "honored" to chair the 70-year-old organization.

 In his first months as chair, Archbishop Coakley undertook visits to Palestine and the Philippines to observe the agency's programs and meet with local staff and beneficiaries.

 Viewpoints

+Coakley has been described as having socially conservative views by the Associated Press.

 Abortion

 During the 2008 U.S. presidential election, Coakley declared, "To vote for a candidate who supports an intrinsic evil, such as abortion or genocide, would require a proportionately grave moral reason for ignoring such a flaw."
 Coakley later stated that House Speaker Nancy Pelosi and Senator Joe Biden "misrepresented Catholic teaching on abortion" in their respective interviews on the TV program Meet the Press.

 Calling the victory of President Barack Obama in 2008 an "undeniable irony," Coakley said that the election of the first African-American president "signals that our nation has crossed a threshold in the struggle for civil rights".
 However, Coakley noted what he termed Obama's "denial of civil rights and legal protection to a whole class of persons as well, unborn human beings."

 In March 2009, Coakley described Obama's reversal of the Mexico City Policy and the nomination of Kansas Governor Kathleen Sebelius as Secretary of Health and Human Services as "serious assaults against the rights of conscience and our efforts to protect innocent human life."